 Many dog-loving, pet-friendly ski and snowsports resorts are ready when you want to hit the slopes.
 Since the pandemic, when pet ownership rose to new heights around the world, more hotels and resorts have begun accepting pet guests.
 There’s no reason not to welcome pets who enjoy winter weather to join your family in the fun.

-We all love our pets, and sometimes it is difficult to leave them behind when we travel.
-If your family loves your dog and you all love to ski or snowboard, now you don’t have to feel bad about leaving your furry friend behind.
+We all love our pets.
+Because of that, it’s sometimes difficult to leave them behind when we travel.
+If your family loves your dog and you all love winter sports, don’t worry.
+You don’t have to feel bad about leaving your furry friend behind.

 Whether your pet is a trained Alaskan Husky or an elegantly coiffed Havanese, there are several winter resorts that welcome him or her to stay in your guest room.

 Need a discount rental car for your pet-friendly family vacation?